for-giobbe/phy/Building a Tree in a ML Framework.md

 probability model: for example a normal distribution can be described by two parameters: the mean and variance.
 Instead, in molecular phylogenetics there are a wide plethora of parameters, which include:

-* rates of transitions between bases
+* rates of transitions / trasversions / ... between bases
 * base composition
 * descriptors of rate heterogeneity across sites
 * branchlengths